julianoalves00/WebAPITodoList/README.md

 # WebAPITodoList
 RESTful API for a TODO-list with the basic CRUD operations.

-Visual Studio 2019 was used to develop this, the solution is divided into six projects
+Visual Studio VS 2019 was used as a development tool.

+The solution is divided into six projects:

 	- .Net Core Web API.
 		- Using a JSON file or LiteDB NoSQL as database.

-		- In appsettings.json configure UseDB param to select the database to use
+		- In appsettings.json configure UseDB param to select the database to use, possibles values ("JsonFile" or "LiteDB")
-			- "UseDB" : "JsonFile"
-			or
-			- "UseDB" : "LiteDB"

 	- Core class library
 		- Bussines entities and interfaces